marcberg/FPL_predictions/README.md

 ## To do-list

-- Finalize the transform-part in notebook "games_base_and_features" and put it in ."src/components/data/transform_data.py".
-- predict result X and 2 - and the finalize the results.
+- Predict result X and 2 - and the finalize the results.
 - Score the score-dataset
 - Improve the training-part and save results from grid search.
+- Add morefeatures

 ## How to run all project as-is 2023-06-29 (to be put in pipeline)

 1. Fetch data from API - src/compontents/data/fetch_data.py
-2. Create data for ML - games_base_and_features.ipynb (in the future src/compontents/data/transform_data.py)
+2. Create data for ML - src/compontents/data/transform_data.py
 3. Split data into train, test, val and score.
 Train model with hyperparameter tuning - src/compontents/data_ingest_transform_train.py
 4. Score - WIP